coon-js/extjs-lib-comp/README.md

 ## Post-Install
-[@coon-js/extjs-link](https://npmjs.org/coon-js/extjs-link) will start once the package was installed and guide you through the process of creating symlinks to an existing ExtJS sdk installation.
+[@coon-js/extjs-link](https://npmjs.org/coon-js/extjs-link) will start once the package was installed and guide you through the process of creating symlinks to an existing Ext JS sdk installation.
-This is only required if you want to run the tests (`./tests`), as [Siesta](https//npmjs.org/siesta-lite) relies on an existing ExtJS installation.
+This is only required if you want to run the tests (`./tests`), as [Siesta](https//npmjs.org/siesta-lite) relies on an existing Ext JS installation.

 ## Naming
 The following naming conventions apply: